-As of December 31, 2015, the Company's total non-designated derivative contracts had notional amounts totaling approximately \$5,686.
-These contracts were comprised of offsetting contracts with the same counterparty, each expires within one to nine months, and have an unrealized loss of approximately \$14, net of tax.
+As of December 31, 2016 and December 31, 2015, the Company's total non-designated and designated derivative contracts had notional amounts totaling approximately \$456 and \$911 for 2016, respectively, and \$0 and \$5,686 for 2015, respectively.
+These contracts were comprised of offsetting contracts with the same counterparty, each expires within one to nine months, and have an unrealized gain of approximately \$47, net of tax for 2016, and an unrealized loss of approximately \$14, net of tax for 2015.
+The Company did not have any hedges during 2014.

 The nonperformance risk of the Company and the counterparty did not have a material impact on the fair value of the derivatives.
-During the year ended December 31, 2015, the ineffective portion relating to these hedges was immaterial and the hedges remained effective through their respective settlement dates.
+During the year ended December 31, 2016 and December 31, 2015, the ineffective portion relating to these hedges was immaterial and the hedges remained effective through their respective settlement dates.
+As of December 31, 2016, the Company had four designated hedges and two non-designated hedges.
 As of December 31, 2015, the Company had twenty-four designated hedges.